Leaflr/leaflr/README.md

 5. Install Grunt (if its not installed globally) ```$ npm install grunt```

 That should do it for the install.
 If you run into problems, try installing bower & grunt globally ```$ npm install -g <module>```

+## License
+Leaflr is released under the MIT License.